Jrc356/microk8s-cluster/README.md

                3. gateway: 10.0.0.1
                4. name servers: 8.8.8.8, 1.1.1.1
       7. Stop VMs, unmount installation disks, restart vms

+## Setup SSH

+1. generate host keys if not already - `ssh-keygen -t rsa`
+2. copy your public key to each node - `ssh-copy-id <user>@<ip>`

+## Ansible

+Now that we have some VM's, we need to configure them.
+We'll use ansible for this.

+0. install ansible
+1. create an inventory
+2. create a playbook
+3. run the playbook
+4. ...
+5. profit

 [^1]: From a quick search, I found [this issue](https://github.com/canonical/microk8s/issues/319) mentioning that the minimum specs for a microk8s node seems to be 1 CPU, 1 GB Memory, and 3 GB of storage.
 My numbers were chosen on a whim :sparkles: